Nutrition Questions

 Whey Protein Bars

-The following Hammer Nutrition products are certified kosher under the kosher supervision of Kosher Service.
+Kosher certified under the kosher supervision of Ko Kosher Service.

-The following Hammer Nutrition products are certified kosher under the kosher supervision of EarthKosher.
+Kosher certified under the kosher supervision of Whole Kosher Services.

 Absolutely not!
 We use xylitol and stevia as sweeteners in our fuels; they are undeniably healthier choices than simple sugars or any of these commonly used artificial sweeteners: